odoo/documentation/content/applications/finance/fiscal_localizations/kenya.rst

    :guilabel:`KE eTIMS: Fetch UNSPSC codes from eTIMS`.
 #.
 Click the action in the list, then click :guilabel:`Run Manually` to fetch the codes.

-Go to :menuselection:`Accounting --> Vendors --> KE UNSPSC Codes` to view the complete list of fetched UNSPSC codes.
+Go to the **product form**, and in the :guilabel:`Accounting` tab, click the :guilabel:`UNSPSC Category` field to view the complete list of fetched UNSPSC codes.

 Notices
 -------